 A sedentary lifestyle is one of the cruxes of modern living.
-For many, a busy work or personal life leaves little time for exercise.
+For many, having a busy work or personal life leaves little time for exercise.
 But breaking this habit and moving more isn't as difficult as you might think.

 Commute: